-The 5 biggest importers of products exported by France are Germany, Italy, Belgium, Spain and the United States of America.
-Collectively, that quintet of major customers received 44.9% of France’s total exported goods during 2021.
+The 5 biggest importers of products exported by France are Germany, Italy, United States of America, Spain and Belgium.
+Collectively, that quintet of major international customers paid for approached half (44.6%) of France’s total export sales in 2025.

-Applying a continental lens, 66.8% of France’s exports by value were delivered to fellow European countries while 17% were sold to importers in Asia.
-France shipped another 8.7% worth of goods to North America.
+Applying a continental lens, nearly two-thirds (65.8%) of France’s exports by value was delivered to fellow European countries while 17.5% was sold to importers in Asia.
+France shipped another 9.3% worth of goods to buyers in North America.

-Smaller percentages went to Africa (4.8%), Latin America (1.6%) excluding Mexico but including the Caribbean, and Oceania led by Australia (1%).
+Smaller percentages went to customers in Africa (4.8%), Latin America (1.6%) excluding Mexico but including the Caribbean, then Oceania (0.9%) led by Australia.

 France’s Top Trading Partners